kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## errors

-* errorf - this uses fmt.Errorf to create a formatted error.

 ## flag

 * basic - this shows how to pass command-line args utilizing the flag package.
 It shows how to